-Literature Review and Critique with Recommendations: The “Pryor Mountain Complex – Land Use Decision” was produced jointly by the BLM-Billings Field Office and the Custer National Forest (BLM, USFS, 1973) and gave much valuable information.
+Important Facets of Pryor Mustangs from Literature Review with Critique with Recommendations: The “Pryor Mountain Complex – Land Use Decision” was produced jointly by the BLM-Billings Field Office and the Custer National Forest (BLM, USFS, 1973) and gave much valuable information.
 However, the government authors of this document excessively favored local ranchers in defining which areas were to be occupied and protected for the Pryor Mountain mustangs and in assigning their allowable population level, or Appropriate Management Level (AML).
 On page 25, the document reveals that PMWHR had ca. 265 wild horses when it was legally established by then Secretary of Interior Stewart Udall in 1968.
 This population level should have been allowed to remain and to self-stabilize, as it was Nature showing us the level that could be accommodated here.
-But BLM arbitrarily opted to set an upper limit at 140 horses, which was subsequently lowered to 85-105 then on May 22, 2009 slightly increased to an AML range of 90 to 120 horses.
-This low and substandard level has recently been reinstated by the BLM-Billings office (see Field Manager James M. Sparks’ letter of Dec.
-21, 2016 and justifying document http://bit.ly/AMLRecalculationReport).
-The study justifying this herd size and accessible through this link just given is tendentious in its conclusions and fails to adequately value the Pryor Mountain wild horses and their wild-horse-containing ecosystem in their own right.
-The study applies limited and narrow standards lacking in needed flexibility where justified.
-These standards are geared to portray the wild horses as a negative and destructive presences, while ignoring so many of their positive contributions to ecosystems (Downer, C.C.
-2014).
+But BLM officials arbitrarily opted to set an upper limit at 140 horses, which was subsequently lowered to 85-105 then on May 22, 2009 slightly increased to an AML range of 90 to 120 horses.
+As already indicated, this substandard level has recently been reinstated by the BLM-Billings office (see Sparks, 2016; & justifying document http://bit.ly/AMLRecalculationReport).
+Accessible through this link, the study justifying this herd size I consider to be tendentious in its conclusions and to fail to adequately value the Pryor Mountain wild horses and their wild-horse-containing ecosystem in their own right.
+I believe that this study applies limited and narrow standards that lack needed flexibility.
+The standards being employed are geared to portray the wild horses as a negative and destructive presences, while ignoring their positive and necessary contributions to ecosystems and the possibilities that exist to accommodate them at truly viable levels in the PMWHR and adjoining lands (Downer, 2014 a & b).

 PMWHR’s founding 1973 document (BLM, USFS 1973) revealed that officials chose to adopt as AML the exact same population size that local rancher Lloyd Tillett recommended to BLM.
-In so doing, they overlooked eminent wild horse authorities and their recommendations for a much larger population level in order to assure long-term genetic viability.
+Again, I believe that In so doing, they overlooked eminent wild horse authorities and their recommendations for a much larger population level in order to assure this precious herd’s long-term genetic viability.
 To quote from page 36 of the 1973 document: “Lloyd Tillett, a rancher on the boundary of the horse range, has probably had more contact with the horses over the years than anyone.
 It is Mr. Tillett’s opinion that at least 80 mares and 60 studs [sums to 140] are necessary to maintain competitive interaction in the horse population in the Pryors.
 Mr. Tillett also feels that these horses are as pure a strain of mustang type horse as exists in the country and to chance losing the population by reducing the number below 130-140 would be foolhardy.”

-For professional land managers to merely assert a rancher’s opinion while not seeking out that of wild horse specialized biologists concerning what would be a vigorous and long-term-viable mustang population level falls short of what is expected of a fair-minded public lands officials!
-Where, for example, is the insertion of equine population/conservation biologists’ recommendations concerning adequate population sizes?
+For professional land managers to merely assert a rancher’s opinion, governed largely by his own vested interest, while not seeking out that of wild-horse-specialized biologists concerning what would be a vigorous and long-term-viable mustang population level falls short of what is expected of fair-minded public lands protectors and managers.
+Where is the insertion of equine population/conservation biologists’ recommendations concerning adequate population sizes?